 Unfortunately, with any major event there are always bad actors who want to take advantage of the situation.
 DHS wants you to feel comfortable if you get a call from one of our contact tracers.
 Here’s what to expect:

-- Our staff will always identify themselves as representatives of state or local public health departments and verify who they are talking with on the call - before they even begin to talk about contact tracing.
+- Our staff will always identify themselves as representatives of the state or a local public health department and verify who they are talking with on the call—before they even begin to talk about contact tracing.

-- Once they verify who they are speaking with is the right person—they will explain why they are calling—and only then.
+- Once they verify who they are speaking with is the right person, they will explain why they are calling.

 - While our contact tracer will say you have been exposed, they won’t identify the person they were in contact with or where it might have happened.

 Here are the things they will ask you for:

 - Your name

 - Your phone

 - Your gender